LillianHo5/Flixster2/README.md

 The following **additional** features are implemented:

-List anything else that you can get done to improve the app functionality!
+- [ ]List anything else that you can get done to improve the app functionality!
-- [x] Customized Actionbar (changed from default color)

 ## Video Walkthrough